-Unfortunately, amidst all the faces and decor and food that have become a holiday tradition for you, your little pup is totally clueless about how these very things could prove hazardous for her body.
+Unfortunately, amidst all the decor and food that has become a holiday tradition for you, your little pup is totally clueless about how these very things could prove hazardous for her body.

-So while you celebrate and make memories with friends and family, you can rest assured your little pup is having the best of holidays too.
+So while you celebrate and make memories with family, you can rest assured your little pup is having the best of holidays too.

 Trees are a staple in so many homes when December rolls around.
 Yet when you have a dog in the home, these holiday staples can quickly become hazardous.

-While tiny gingerbread men and strands of popcorn and cranberries look festive donned about your Christmas tree, it’s never a good idea to make these accessible for your pup.
+While tiny gingerbread men and strands of popcorn and cranberries look festive on the tree, it’s never a good idea to make these accessible for your pup.